AndyShor/RD_107/README.md

 # Run on AWS

-Take advantage of affordable cloud computing and run the case on AWS (article on how to do it) With a properly selected instances and organized storage a single run costs about $1
+Take advantage of affordable cloud computing and run the case on AWS (my [article](https://medium.com/@andrey-shornikov/become-a-rocket-scientist-for-0-99-with-a-capstone-project-100bf3944c02) on how to do it)
+With a properly selected instances and organized storage a single run costs about $1

 ![AWS](/figures/openFOAM_AWS.jpg)